 Double SNAPshares make fresh, local food more accessible

 Are you a SNAP (food stamp) recipient?
 If so, each year, a number of SNAP users are able to apply their benefits toward an abundant farm share at Crimson & Clover Farm.
 Crimson & Clover has an EBT machine for accepting benefits, and Grow Food Northampton fundraises to double the value of those food stamps.
-In 2013, GFN provided 26 Double SNAPshares to low-income households!
+This year, GFN will provide 30 Double SNAPshares to low-income households!
 Learn more here about our Double SNAPshare program or by emailing

 “Thank you Grow Northampton for lowering my food budget, and a big thanks to all the farmers who offer top quality organic vegetables week after week without the use of pesticides.
 We are eating much better for much less money and I have truly been blessed to be one of the shareholders. “

 “My husband said he ate the healthiest he had ever eaten in his life.”

 We provide low-cost shares to area senior citizens

 Are you a low-income senior citizen who wants affordable access to our farm-fresh food?
 This year, in collaboration with the Northampton Senior Center and CISA, GFN will subsidize 30 senior farmshares grown by Crimson & Clover Farm, and delivered by GFN volunteers.
 Learn more.

 Since 2011, our farmers and gardeners have donated over 20,000 pounds of fresh produce to the Northampton Survival Center and Manna Soup Kitchen.
 GFN coordinates volunteers for all the deliveries.
 Additionally, our new Florence Organic Community Garden (FOG) has a dedicated Hunger Relief Plot.
 FOG volunteers planted, tended and harvested this plot, and delivered its produce to the soup kitchen at St. Elizabeth Ann Seton Parish.